eclipse-theia/theia-website/src/docs/user_ai.md

 Configure available models in the settings under AI-features => AnthropicsModels.
 Default supported models include choices like claude-3-5-sonnet-latest.
-Please note that the Anthropic LLM provider currently does not yet support tool calls, this will be added soon.

 ### Hugging Face